ArmenAivazian/goal-manager/README.md

 - Change the folder system, with one index per folder
 - Add Unit tests
 - Add CI/CD
-- Change Page name string to TS enum
+- Create wrapper for Button

 ### Ideas